Frequently Asked Questions

 - What is this site and goal?

-- Profiles is an information sharing tool.
-We hope to provide a centralized source of faculty profiling information to be consumed and utilized by other websites and services on campus.
+- Profiles is a centralized source of faculty profiling information that streamlines collaboration and communication between departments, students, multiple services on campus, and public stakeholders, supporting academic and research goals.
+This information is used by other websites and services on campus.

 - Who controls the information?

-- As a faculty, you have complete control over all the information on your profile - simply log in and edit any of the information.
-We also work with school and departmental web developers to update the information.
+- As a faculty member, you have full control over your profile information.
+Simply log in and edit any details.
+We also collaborate with school and departmental web developers to assist in updates.

 - Which parts are automated?